-At AES, our five shared Values - Put Safety First, Act with Integrity, Honor Commitments, Strive for Excellence and Have Fun through Work - are more than just words on paper.
+At AES, our company Values - Safety First, Highest Standards, and All Together - are more than just words on paper.
 They give meaning to who we are and how we work.
 As part of our commitment to uphold our Values and act with integrity, AES strictly prohibits corruption in any form, including giving or accepting bribes, even if this prohibition results in AES losing a business opportunity.
-Corruption is the abuse of a position of power for personal gain.
-Corruption in the public sector promotes poverty, hunger, disease and crime through the misuse and diversion of public resources.
-In the private sector, it lessens competition, hurts economic development, and diminishes free and fair trade.